 It's not very tuned for business use, but the Lenovo N20p offers great versatility for a leisure device.
 Plus with two USB ports (one 3.0), and HDMI port and an SD card reader, this Chromebook delivers a great bang for its buck.

-- Read our Lenovo N20p Chromebook review
+Read the full review: Lenovo N20p Chromebook

-Toshiba Chromebook 2
+6. Toshiba Chromebook 2

 For $329 (about £205, AU$382), the Toshiba Chromebook 2 is a gorgeous and affordable laptop that doesn't have many weaknesses.
 It comes with more RAM and a full HD 1080p screen, making it a step up from other models in this class, like theSamsung Chromebook 2 and Acer C720.

 But potential buyers should note that the Toshiba Chromebook 2 moves the Chromebook category closer towards the territory of an affordable Windows 8.1 laptop.
 So you might be overpaying if you're not purchasing this laptop specifically for the Google ecosystem.